 Charles Bebb and Louis Mendel were the most prominent architects of their period, specializing in mansions for Seattle business leaders.
-Bebb was educated in private schools in England and Switzerland, and studied civil engineering in London.
+Bebb was educated in private schools in England and Switzerland and studied civil engineering in London.
 After working for a period on construction of a railroad in South Africa, he became an engineer at an Illinois terra cotta company, where he developed commercial fireproofing materials.
-He served as construction superintendent for Chicago's Auditorium Building, designed by Adler and Sullivan.
-The firm sent him to Seattle to superintend construction of the Seattle Opera House, which was never completed due to the 1893 Financial Panic.
+He served as construction superintendent for Chicago’s Auditorium Building designed by Adler and Sullivan.
+The firm sent him to Seattle to superintend construction of the Seattle Opera House which was never completed due to the 1893 Financial Panic.
 Bebb returned to Seattle to work for the Denny Clay Company and opened an architectural practice in 1898.
-He worked for Spokane architect Kirtland Cutter superintending construction of the C. D. Stimson House on First Hill, which introduced him to prominent local business leaders.
+He worked for Spokane architect Kirtland Cutter superintending construction of the C. D. Stimson House on First Hill.
+That work introduced him to prominent local business leaders.
 He was in partnership with Louis Mendel from 1901 until 1914, when he went into partnership with Carl Gould.

 Louis Mendel came to the United States from Germany in 1882, working in Cleveland and in several west Coast cities before settling in Seattle in 1899.
 He initially worked as a draftsman for Charles Bebb.
 They formed a partnership in 1901, and until 1914 were prolific designers of homes, hotels and commercial buildings for local business leaders.
 Among their extant work is University Heights School, the Schwabacher Hardware Company warehouse (1905), the Walker-Ames House (1907), the Hoge Building (1911) and many residences.
 After his partnership with Bebb dissolved, Mendel continued to practice, designing primarily residences and other small projects.